 - On transition to background, your app unsubscribes from all channels.

 - On transition to foreground, your app receives and caches new messages, but doesn't process them.
-At the same time, your app performs a History API request to fetch all messages sent since the last received message (increment the timetoken your app saved in the first step by 1 and use that as the
+At the same time, your app performs a Message Persistence API request to fetch all messages sent since the last received message (increment the timetoken your app saved in the first step by 1 and use that as the

 endparameter).
 Note that you might need to paginate through the results when the number of missed messages may be high.
 To get the subsequent page, use the same